- Chemistry, Geology 3-6, 6-9

 Why we liked them

 - First, the graphics and colors call for attention.
 This is the first time I see material that gathered both layers of the atmosphere and layers of the earth.
-The children see the two sets of layers as a whole as they are interdependently part of the Earth.
+Children see the two sets of layers as a whole as they are interdependently part of the Earth.

 - This is also the first time I see the Karman Line represented in a Montessori material.
 The Karman Line is an attempt to define the demarcation between air space and outer space.
 Some materials will omit the exosphere completely since it’s still up to debate.